Firokat/BankRobber/README.md

 # BankRobber

-# THIS IS A WIP !
+# THIS IS ABANDONNED !

 ## What is Bankrobber